US v. Erie Coke Corporation, et al.

 Please understand that these rights apply only to victims of the counts charged in federal court, and thus you may not be able to exercise all of these rights if the crime of which you are a victim was not charged.
 You may contact the Victim/Witness Coordinator if you have questions about the progress of your case, your rights or the services to which you are entitled, or how you can assert them during the proceedings.
 If you believe that a Justice Department employee has not provided you with these rights, you may file a complaint with the Justice Department’s Victims’ Rights Ombudsman.
 For more information, go to http://www.justice.gov/usao/resources/crime-victims-rights-ombudsman.
 If you have questions about filing a complaint against an employee, you may contact the Ombudsman by email at usaeo.VictimOmbudsman@usdoj.gov.

-If you believe you are a victim in this case and would like to opt-in to receive case notifications or if you have any questions about your rights, please contact the Victim Witness Coordinator at 412-894-7400 or through our website.
-Additionally, if you would like to submit a victim impact statement for the Court to review in the event that one or both of the defendants are convicted, you may submit a letter or complete the “Victim Impact Statement Template” linked below and email your statement to email@example.com or mail it to:
+If you believe you are a victim in this case and would like to opt-in to receive case notifications or if you have any questions about your rights, please contact the Victim Witness Coordinator at 412-894-7400 or Email the Victim Witness Coordinator.
+Additionally, if you would like to submit a victim impact statement for the Court to review in the event that one or both of the defendants are convicted, you may submit a letter or complete the “Victim Impact Statement Template” linked below and email your statement to firstname.lastname@example.org or mail it to:

 US Attorney’s Office – Western District of Pennsylvania